matn7/Google-Platform-Notes/flashcard/EventDrivenMicroservices.md

 **Drawbacks of Saga Pattern.**
 * Complexity: Implementing the Saga Pattern can add complexity to the system, especially when dealing with compensating transactions and failure scenarios.
-* Eventual Consistency: The Sage Pattern often relies on eventual consistency, meaning that there might be a delay before all services reflect the latest state.
+* Eventual Consistency: The Saga Pattern often relies on eventual consistency, meaning that there might be a delay before all services reflect the latest state.
 This requires careful handling to ensure a consistent user experience.
 * Testing and Debugging: Testing and debugging Sagas can be challenging due to the distributed nature of the transactions and the need to simulate various failure scenarios.